-Following the Explanatory Memorandum to the Internal Regulations, Article 6.1, states that: "Each Bureau shall guarantee the reimbursement by its members of any amount claimed by the Bureau of the country of accident or by the agent appointed by it.
-The demand for reimbursement shall be made in compliance with the provisions in Article 5.
-In case of non-compliance with this article the Bureau shall be released from any obligation of guarantee."
+Under Article 6.1, each bureau shall guarantee the reimbursement by its members of any amount demanded in accordance with the provisions of Article 5.
+It follows from the above provision that if a reimbursement demand is not made in compliance with Article 5, the Bureau shall be released from any obligation of guarantee.

-Hence, a Guarantee Call can be rejected by the Guaranteeing Bureau if the underlying demand for reimbursement of the Handling Party did not contain all of the following information:
+Hence, a guarantee call can be rejected by the guaranteeing Bureau if the underlying demand for reimbursement of the handling Party did not contain all of the following information: